AwfulCrawler/satoshisbitcoin/README.md

 How will the block size limit be changed?
 ----------------

-The block size limit will be changed to follow the same mechanism as the difficulty for mining.
-Currently difficulty auto adjusts every 2 weeks and this adjustment is rate limited to only increase or decrease by a factor of 4.

-The block size limit will similarly be set to auto adjust every 2 weeks based on the previous difficulty period’s transaction volume.
-The new block size limit for the next difficulty period will be reset to 10 times the previous difficulty period’s transaction volume, the adjustment will also be rate limited to only increase or decrease by a factor of 4.
+The block size limit will be changed 2MB immediately at the fork point.
+After that the blocksize will be increased as needed.

 In this manner the block size limit will function as a spam filter only as originally intended, and transaction throughput can grow based on user demand while providing protection against large block spam attacks.